Finally! The viral Ninja Slushi is available to buy in the UK from today - but you'd better be fast if you want to secure it before it sells out

 Summer might be over, but slushies are forever

 If you thought Ninja had maxed out on buys for your kitchen, think again.
-The brand has announced the launch of the Ninja Slushi in the UK, enabling you to slurp all kinds of frozen drinks at home all year long.
+The brand has finally launched the Ninja Slushi on its UK website to buy for £299.99, enabling you to slurp all kinds of frozen drinks at home all year long.

 Designed to bring 'commercial-grade frozen beverages' into your home, the Ninja Slushi isolates one of the features from the recently released Ninja Creami Deluxe and multiplies it by ten, with no need to pre-freeze ingredients.

-That's a marked change from other similar machines like this we've seen before, and according to Ninja, that's all down to the brand's RapidChill technology, which means there's integrated system that freezes your ingredients as it churns them and keeps them optimally cold.
-Here's our full first look at this appliance that's sure to be a hit with adults and kids alike.
+That's a marked change from other similar machines like this we've seen before, and according to Ninja, that's all down to the brand's RapidChill technology, which means there's an integrated system that freezes your ingredients as it churns them and keeps them optimally cold.
+Here's our full first look at this appliance that's sure to be a hit with adults and kids alike, or if you're looking for updates on when there will be more stock head over to our page covering where you can buy the Slushi.

-Available to buy from November, the Ninja Slushi might just make the perfect gift for those who love to entertain this Christmas.
+Available to buy now from the Ninja UK website, the Ninja Slushi will make the perfect gift for those who love to entertain this Christmas.

 What is the Ninja Slushi?